Skip to content

 To delete a user, follow these steps:

-Search For a User
+Search for a User

 To search for a specific user, follow these steps:

-2. Under the Users Administration View, click on the Search Bar and type the name of the desired user.
+2. Under the Users Administration View, click the Search Bar and type the name of the desired user.

 Organization Templates